Elizaveta74/playground/CSharp/Tutorials/CreateConsoleProject.md

 # How to create console C# project in Visual Studio 2022

+`By Rafael Osipov, Last Updated on July 15, 2023`

 1.Launch Visual Studio 2022 and select "Create new project"

 ![VSNewProjectWindow](Media/CreateConsoleProject/VSNewProjectWindow.png)